SWOTAlgorithms/RiverObs/Install.md

 ##2- BUILD THE PACKAGE

-In addition to the packages installed by conda, pyproj and shapely are required.
+In addition to the packages installed by conda, pyproj, rtree, and shapely are required.
 Working inside the virtual environment, the following command:

 	pip install pyproj
 	pip install shapely
+	pip install rtree

 Then, to build the package